Blog

 Whether you own a home in the sticks or live in a condo downtown, there’s a lot to do around the house.
 (OK, maybe more with a bigger property.)
 So getting some help via an app on your phone can be very handy.
 And, of course, fast.

-Here are some of the top on-demand home and chore apps in the US:
+Here are some of the top on-demand home and chore apps in North America.
+(I’ve narrowed these down from global since many of these companies only serve 1 or 2 regions.)

 One thing that’s interesting: TaskRabbit is so massive that its worker app, Tasker, is bigger and has more downloads than many of the other services have in total.